September 27, 2019

 It’s actually quite difficult to figure out how many people watch TV.
-Neilen provides the number US households with TVs (about 119 million), but that doesn’t equate to people.
+Neilen provides the number of US households with TVs (about 119 million), but that doesn’t equate to people.

-And TV is no longer a well defined term that means broadcast over the airwaves or cable.
+And TV is no longer a well-defined term that means broadcast over the airwaves or cable.

-There’s “linear” TV which is effectively streamed by the broadcaster and you watch whatever is being broadcast, there’s time delayed (ex: DVR), connected TVs (delivered via the Internet), and OTT (over the top) is effectively TV content delivered on non-TV devices like phones.
+There’s “linear” TV which is effectively streamed by the broadcaster and you watch whatever is being broadcast, there’s time-delayed (ex: DVR), connected TVs (delivered via the Internet), and OTT (over the top) is effectively TV content delivered on non-TV devices like phones.
 TV has really gotten quite unruly.

-But at least people are sitting on their couches and they have a laptop in lap or a phone in hand, and they can navigate online much easier than engaging with radio.
+But at least people are sitting on their couches and they have a laptop in the lap or a phone in hand, and they can navigate online much easier than engaging with radio.

 This is what’s referred to as “the second screen”.